AstarNetwork/astar-docs/docs/xcm/integration/multilocation.md

 # Asset MultiLocation

-You can use these `MultiLocation` to add our native token assets to other parachains foreign token list and other assets minted on our chain.
+You can use these `MultiLocation` values to add our native token assets to other parachains foreign token lists, along with other assets minted on our chain.

 ## Rococo Astar